 STEP 6: OPPOSITE SENSATIONS

-In this step we will ask you to move your awareness to various opposing sensations in your body, in this instance – light and heavy.
+In this step you are asked to move your awareness to various opposing sensations in your body, for example – light and heavy.
 Imagining these opposite feelings in your body will stimulate different parts of your brain, and thus creating new neural pathways.

 STEP 7 : IMAGE VISUALISATION